ntoutges/verihelpfulog/README.md

 ## Usage
 1. Put the vlg folder somewhere it won't be moved.
 This is important for the next step.
+2. Run `npm install`.
+Note that this requires `npm` to be installed on your system.
-2. Run the verilog.js program, as `node verilog.js` (or with whichever node interpreter you prefer).
+3. Run the verilog.js program, as `node verilog.js` (or with whichever node interpreter you prefer).
 This will generate a makefile, which can be used in all subsequent projects.

 ## Command Explanations
 * `build`